A two-workshop series with Jules Morgaine, Certified Hakomi Trainer

 - The application of this knowledge to psychotherapy practice, and relevance for relating in a variety of settings.

 This series explores the etiology of the five basic categories of character used in Hakomi and the developmental wounds associated with each.
-Participants will learn to make theory-driven hypotheses about the needs and core material of various clients by examining their clients’ physical, emotional and behavioral tendencies.
+Participants will learn to make theory-driven hypotheses about the needs and core material of various clients by examining their clients’ physical, emotional and behavioural tendencies.
 Participants will also practice using the mindfulness-based techniques of Hakomi to bring these strategies into consciousness so they can be examined and transformed.
-Upon completing this training, participants will be able to use the character map to design more targeted and refined therapeutic interventions and will recognize when their own character habits may be shaping their interactions with clients in limiting ways.
+Upon completing this training, participants will be able to use the character map to design more targeted and refined therapeutic interventions and will recognise when their own character habits may be shaping their interactions with clients in limiting ways.

 WORKSHOP DATE AND TIMES:

 Thursday to Saturday: 10.00am—6.00pm (1.5 hour lunch break)

 22—26 May, 2024

 Wednesday to Saturday: 10.00am—6.00pm (1.5 hour lunch break)